cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 identities, including an agreed bit representation of these identities as needed.

 Applications may have different policies about how and when identities are determined.
-A natural approach is to tie idU to the identity the user uses to fetch envU (hence determined during password registration) and to tie idS to the server identity used by the client to initiate an offline password registration or online authenticated key exchange session.
+A natural approach is to tie idU to the identity the server uses to fetch envU (hence determined during password registration) and to tie idS to the server identity used by the client to initiate an offline password registration or online authenticated key exchange session.